CMPT370 Lab0: Template Lab Write-up

 - Add this to the original balance: balance = balance + interest

-- Subtract the withdrawal from last balance:
+- Subtract the current withdrawal amount from the current balance:

 balance = balance - withdrawal